 Try and keep false casts to a minimum for best results.
 Finally, managing the running line.
 I've found by keeping the running line on the water to a minimum with a couple of large loops of line in my mouth the line will fly through the guides of the rod on your forward cast.

 Here's an excellent casting video from Chris Dore that will help you deal with the Streamer Max line a lot easier.
 While the title is about casting big flies the principals are the same for shooting heads.
 Slow down, maintain tension and employ a smooth application of power.

 We are spoilt to have a such a quality winter fishery so make an effort the get away from your busy lives to fish this winter.
-Check over your gear, tie those flies and if you haven't already got one grab an Airflo Streamer Max from your local tackle store and give one a try.
+Check over your gear, get a range of Manic streamers and if you haven't already got one grab an Airflo Streamer Max from your local tackle store and give one a try.